damienmckenna/metatag/metatag_views/README.txt

-Meta tags: Views
+Metatag: Views
 ----------------
 This module adds support for meta tag configuration for Views pages.

-Configuration is done within the "Meta tags" section of the Page Settings in the Views UI configuration page.
+Configuration is done within the "Metatag" section of the Page Settings in the Views UI configuration page.